rockset/rockset-js/packages/cli/README.md

 _See code: [src/commands/project/init.ts](https://github.com/rockset/rockset-js/blob/v0.1.0/src/commands/project/init.ts)_

-## `rock project:resolve QUALIFIED NAME`
+## `rock project:resolve NAME`

 Resolve the absolute path of an entity in the current project.

 ```
 USAGE
-  $ rock project:resolve QUALIFIED NAME
+  $ rock project:resolve NAME

 ARGUMENTS
-  QUALIFIED NAME  The fully qualified name of the entity you wish to resolve
+  NAME  The fully qualified name of the entity you wish to resolve

 OPTIONS
   -e, --entity=lambda|workspace  [default: lambda] the type of entity you wish to resolve